-Whether it is in our hobbies, our job, or everyday routines, most people make a lot of repetitive movements.
-This continuous use of the same body parts has an impact on the muscles, joints, and soft tissues.
+Whether it is in our hobbies, jobs, or everyday routines, most people make a lot of repetitive movements.
+This continuous use of the same body parts impacts the muscles, joints, and soft tissues.
 Using a mouse on a computer for hours a day can cause rotator cuff pain and tennis elbow, while cycling every time for your workout can cause knee and hip pain.
 It is important to vary your movements and reduce repetitive movements as much as possible.